 – camping among fresh and green campus.

-– having dishes containing favor of East South Vietnam such as: sour soup “la vang”, in-large bowl-braised fish, paper cake with young fish, pan cake, seven-dish-cooked young cow.
+– having dishes containing favor of Southeast Vietnam such as sour soup “la vang”, in-large bowl-braised fish, paper cake with young fish, pancake, a seven-dish-cooked young cow.